mlrun/mlrun/docs/install/aws-install.md

 **Amazon EC2 configuration**

 10. **SSH key name** (m)&mdash;select from the stored keys in the dropdown.
 The list is based on the SSH keys that are in your account.
-For more information about SSH Keys see [AmazonEC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+For more information about SSH Keys see [Amazon EC2 key pairs and Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
 11. **Provision bastion host** (m)&mdash;create a bastion host for SSH access to the Kubernetes nodes.
 The default is disabled.